AdRoll/baker/content/en/docs/How To/create_input.md

 The input component determines the Baker behavior between a batch processor or a long-living daemon.

-If the input exits when its data processing has completed, then Baker waits the topology to end and then exits.
+If the input exits when its data processing has completed, then Baker waits for the topology to end and then exits.

 If the input never exits, then Baker acts as a daemon.